theoklitosBam7/create-webpack-react/README.md

 ### Development server

 - `npm start`
 - Your default browser will automatically open at [http://localhost:8080](http://localhost:8080).
-You may change the port in `dev-server` options in `webpack.config.js` file.
+You may change the port in `devServer` options in `webpack.config.js` file.
 - The app will automatically reload if you change any of the source files.

 ### Building